Contrast Limited Adaptive Histogram Equalization with External Memory

 rd_datasignal to retrieve the 8-bit (LSB) luminance component and then writes it into the cache memory block of the CLAHE algorithm.

 The CLAHEHDLAlgorithm subsystem performs the three steps of CLAHE: tiling, histogram equalization, and bilinear interpolation.
-In the first step, the input frame is divided into an 8-by-8 grid of tiles.
+In the first step, the input frame is divided into a grid of tiles.
 In the second step, the histogram of each tile is calculated, and then performs distribution, redistribution, and CDF calculations.
 The calculated CDF values are stored in a buffer for further processing.
 The third step calculates the output pixel intensities by using a bilinear interpolation of the CDF values.
 The pixel intensities of the input frame are used as the address to the buffer that stores the CDF values.
 These pixel intensities are read from the external memory that stores the original input frame.

 Because the data read back from the external memory is in burst mode, it cannot be used directly for bilinear interpolation.
 The cache buffer stores the burst of lines read from the external memory.
 The depth of the cache is enough to store a number of lines equal to tileHeight.
 The